Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 I'm building it in [Rust][rust-site] using SDL2 for window management/audio, OpenGL for rendering and LuaJIT for scripting.
-Its been a bit challenging so far because whilst I've written Rust code in the past I've never done anything on this scale (the same could be said about most other languages I've programmed in, though).
+It's been a bit challenging so far because whilst I've written Rust code in the past I've never done anything on this scale (the same could be said about most other languages I've programmed in, though).